jbxxnn/remote-cloud-support/roadmap.md

 - Text area + "Send" button
 - Static response: "I'm SupportSense.
 Training mode only."
 - Message history (user messages + static responses)
-- Accessible via "Assistant" button in header
+- Accessible via "Assistant" button in header and other assistant button available

 **Note:** No AI backend required.
 This is a UI placeholder for future integration.